-Four decades ago today, Michael Edwardes officially became Chairman of British Leyland.
+Forty years ago this month, Michael Edwardes officially became Chairman and Chief Executive of British Leyland.
 It was 9.25am when the new Chairman arrived in a chauffeur-driven car outside his new office at Nuffield House, 41 Piccadilly, Mayfair in London.
 Edwardes would be using the office of British Leyland’s Honorary President, Lord Stokes.

 He had been expected to clock in at 8.30am.
 Waiting reporters asked him what he thought about being head of the Government-owned car firm, and he said: ‘It will be a formidable task.
 I hope to enjoy it.’